 How does Louisiana PRAMS work?

 Each month, approximately 200 PRAMS questionnaires are mailed to a random sample of women in Louisiana who have recently given birth.
-Completed surveys are returned to the Office of Public Health where answers are grouped to provide representative data for the entire state.
+Surveys may be completed online or returned by mail to the Office of Public Health where answers are grouped to provide representative data for the entire state.
 If no response is received after three survey mailings, mothers are contacted by phone and interviewed.
 Participation in the study is entirely voluntary and every woman selected to complete the survey has the right to refuse without loss of any services.